dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/sql.md

 ---

 The ASP.NET Core [Configuration](xref:fundamentals/configuration/index) system reads the `ConnectionString`.
-For local development, it gets the connection string from the *appsettings.json* file.
+For local development, configuration gets the connection string from the *appsettings.json* file.

 # [Visual Studio](#tab/visual-studio)

-The name value for the database (`Database={Database name}`) will be different for the generated code.
-The name value is arbitrary.
+The generated connection string will be similar to the following:

 [!code-json[](razor-pages-start/sample/RazorPagesMovie30/appsettings.json?highlight=10-12)]